Is 36% Similarity on Turnitin Bad? Interpret & Improve

 Color-Coding

-Turnitin uses color codes to show how much matching text is in your paper.
+Turnitin's color codes show how much matching text is in your paper.

 If your school uses Feedback Studio: